bbaaii/DreamDiffusion/README.md

 ### Pre-training on EEG data

 You can download the dataset for pretraining from here [MOABB](https://github.com/NeuroTechX/moabb).

+The datasets used to get the papers's results aren't specified, but you can put any EEG dataset, put them in ```datasets/mne_data/``` in a `.npy` format.

 To perform the pre-training from scratch with defaults parameters, run
 ```sh